smrtdev06/pingbash/FIXES_SUMMARY.md

 - All changes are backward compatible
 - The fallback logic in `applyFilterMode()` handles legacy messages without breaking existing functionality
 - Anonymous user formatting uses last 3 digits for better readability while maintaining uniqueness within context
 - Enhanced debugging logs make it easier to diagnose future issues
+- Anonymous users are NOT stored in `group_users` table (by design) but are included in real-time features via socket connections
+- The merge logic ensures anonymous users appear in 1-on-1 dialogs without requiring database changes